auhfel/CasinoGame/README.md

 # Casino Slot Game Demo
 A Casino slot game made in 10 hours over two days to demonstrate my proficiency in Unity3D and C#.

 Can be played at https://auhfel.github.io .
 Designed for Desktop, however it is possible to run on mobile.
-When playing on mobile it is best to request desktop site, maximize the game using the lower right button, and then switch to portrait mode.
+When playing on mobile it is best to request desktop site, maximize the game using the lower right button, and then switch to landscape mode.

 _Has not been subjected to extensive quality assurance and bugs may exist._